LaZeAsh/notes/content/notes/Elementary Row Operations.md

 ## Comments on Combining Elementary Row Operations (2.5)

-It is encouraged to con
+It is encouraged to combine elementary row operations when we're using one row to modify the others

+Avoid multiple row operations in the same step.
+This would still be correct but is discouraged since there's more room for error